TrackerLounge/TrackingAndEdgeDetection/README.md

 # Edge Detection on Original Image
 If we preform edge detection on this original image we get:

 <img src='/images/originalTrack_edge_detect_sobel.jpg' width=800>

+Edge detection on the original image tends to detect the edge around individual grains of sand rather than the edge of the track.
+If there are hard edges (e.g. leaves, branches, cracks, tile groute lines, etc.) these tend to be dominate the edge detection process, and obscure or ignore the track edge.

+The track edge is clearly visible.
+We need to find a process that will detect and highlight it.

 # Convert Image to 3D Model
 If we convert the Image to a 3D model using [Tracking and Photogrammetry](https://github.com/TrackerLounge/TrackingAndPhotogrammetry)